New Release Of StarCraft In 4K Ultra High Definition Announced

 We have insane graphics and CPUs but no spell-checking?

 No LAN play? and will you have to rebuy this?
-(Score:3, Insightful)
+(Score:2, Insightful)

 No LAN play? and will you have to re-buy this?.